 Warwick Pond: Killifish

-Though many people keep away from ponds, in the summer Warwick Pond brings the pond to you.
+Though many people keep away from ponds, in the summer Warwick Pond, owned by the Bermuda National Trust, brings the pond to you.
 In the heat it kicks up a veritable pong, which is caused by a combination of factors.
 Anaerobic bacteria present in ponds produce hydrogen sulfide gas when they respire, which presents itself to us as a rotten egg smell.
 In addition, many of Bermuda’s ponds are vulnerable to groundwater polluted with sewage because they do not have much water flow.

 Its important to work towards preventing the pond from becoming further polluted because it is Bermuda’s largest freshwater pond.
 It supports the only freshwater adapted population of our endemic killifish on island.